ankitbko/SkypeForBusinessBot/README.md

 ### Dependency
 The bot has an **optional** dependency on Redis server.
 Since the bot will not be talking to Microsoft Bot Connector in any way, we would need to store bot's context somewhere ourself.
 I have used locally running instance of Redis.
 However I have commented out `RedisStore` and used `InMemoryStore`.
 To use Redis store uncomment the *region* in `Program.cs` and comment InMemory *region*.

+You would also need Skype For Business running and signed in.

 ### How to use

 The bot is just a console application.
 The bot service is not hosted as Web Api, but runs within the console applications.